Each helicopter has two independent light systems, both operated by the control-holding cockpit seat.Documentation Index

 - Anti-collision beacon — red, flashing

-- Requires battery charge to turn on
+- Requires a fitted, charged battery to turn on

 - Turning off is never blocked